 Shauna started climbing at the age of four and competing at seven.
 Competitions have been her passion for most of her climbing life with bouldering becoming her focus in recent years.
 Shauna is a multiple British champion in lead climbing and bouldering at junior and senior level.
 In 2012, her first year competing on the world cup circuit, she placed 3rd overall.
 Shauna is determined to push herself as far as possible both in competition and on rock.
 In 2013 she became one of a few women in the world to climb V13 (8B).

-2014 has been a massive year for Shauna becoming the most successful competition climber in British history, gathering a haul of Bouldering World Cup medals, including a couple of long-anticipated golds, coming fourth in the World Champs and closing the season ranked second in the world.
+2014 was a massive year for Shauna becoming the most successful competition climber in British history, gathering a haul of Bouldering World Cup medals, including a couple of long-anticipated golds, coming fourth in the World Champs and closing the season ranked second in the world.

-Outside, Shauna has also crushed this year, sending New Baseline at Magic Wood in Switzerland to become the third woman in the world to boulder 8B+.
+Outside, Shauna has sent New Baseline at Magic Wood in Switzerland, becoming the third woman in the world to boulder 8B+.

 Shauna says: "From personal experience I can say the BMC's travel insurance is amazing.
 I would never leave the UK without it!"

 Follow Shauna on Twitter: @shaunacoxsey and instagram @shaunacoxsey